kwaleko/parlimantaryGazette/README.md

 ### Session.hs
-After the meeting of the parlimentary session when the members of all districts have already decided their wishes on what to and the rules are applied, I have divided the problem to the below uses cases and created each use case in a module so any updated or modification for a specific use case could be done easily
+After the meeting of the parlimentary session when the members of all districts have already decided their wishes on what to and the rules are applied, I have divided the problem to the below uses cases and created each use case in a module so any updated or modification for a specific use case could be done easily:

 - Prosperity
 - Depression
 - Capping